Learning support property modifications funding

 Property modifications funding is for capital work such as alterations to buildings and grounds.
 The funding is not available for operating expenses such as painting (regardless of value) or general maintenance.
 These expenses must be paid from your Property Maintenance Grant or operational funding.

-When you make any modifications to your school you should consider our Innovative Learning Environment (ILE) criteria.
+When you make any modifications to your school you should consider School Evaluation of the Physical Environment (SEPE) requirements.

 The diagram shows the steps involved in getting property modifications done at your school.
 This process can take 6-12 months to complete.